edsu/inkdroid.org/_posts/2016-10-15-followers.md

 - politics
 ---

-*TLDR; What happened at 10:21 PM EDT in the second Presidential Debate?*
+*TLDR; Why was there such a large bump in the number of Hillary and Trump followers at 10:21 PM EDT in the second Presidential Debate?*

 ---

 During the last two presidential debates [MITH] has been collecting Twitter data using the words *trump* and *hillary*.
-[Neil Fraistat]'s motivation for organizing our [Night Against Hate] this week was to try to identify social media accounts for hate groups that are in the Southern Poverty Law Center's [Extremist Files], and then to use this information to help see how these groups were using Trump's own words in their tweets.
+[Neil Fraistat]'s motivation for organizing our [Night Against Hate] this week was to identify social media accounts for hate groups that are in the Southern Poverty Law Center's [Extremist Files], and then use this information to help see how these groups were using Trump's own words in their tweets.
 So it was super to see [How Trump Took Hate Groups Mainstream] in Mother Jones just yesterday.
 Sarah Posner and David Neiwert have been on this trail for a while, and their write up is a must